-When expire\buyback\fees is first invoked after modifying buyback\fees\expiry\interval, the user's buyback\fees\expiry\timestamp is likely to be a past timestamp.
-As a result, both the \current and \previous buyback fees accrued will be reset, leading to a loss for the user.
+When expire_buyback_fees is first invoked after modifying buyback_fees_expiry_interval, the user's buyback_fees_expiry_timestamp is likely to be a past timestamp.
+As a result, both the current and previous buyback fees accrued will be reset, resulting in a loss for the user.

-Implement a buyback\fees\expiry\interval\start storage on the group that records the timestamp of the last group interval update.
-Then, verify this value within expire\buyback\fees to prevent premature expiration of buyback fees.
+Implement a buyback_fees_expiry_interval_start storage on the group that records the timestamp of the last group interval update.
+Then, verify this value within expire_buyback_fees to prevent premature expiration of buyback fees.

-OS-MNG-SUG-11 | [0.19.0] Swap Fee Can Be Bypassed
+OS-MNG-SUG-11 | [0.19.0] Swap Fee May Be Bypassed

-A fee was introduced to flash loans involving exactly two banks (i.e "swaps").
+A fee was introduced to flash loans involving exactly two banks (i.e. "swaps").
 The fee is intended to be collected on deposits during the flash loan.

-Flash loans in Mango have an associated FlashLoanType which can be UNKNOWN or SWAP.
+Flash loans in Mango have an associated FlashLoanType, which may be UNKNOWN or SWAP.
 The only requirement for this parameter is that if a flash loan is marked as a SWAP, there must be exactly two banks.
-Apart from this requirement, users can select either type when issuing the instruction.
-This parameter is intended to be a UI parameter and it is set correctly when users interact with the Mango program through the client.
+Apart from this requirement, users may select either type when issuing the instruction.
+This parameter is intended to be a UI parameter, and it is set correctly when users interact with the Mango program through the client.

 The recently introduced swap fee uses this parameter to check whether or not to apply the fee.
-However, since the parameter is freely adjustable by the user, an observant user can simply set the flash loan type to UNKNOWN to avoid paying the fee.
+However, since the parameter is freely adjustable by the user, an observant user may simply set the flash loan type to UNKNOWN to avoid paying the fee.
 While this is not normally possible through the Mango client, users can construct flash loan instructions outside of the client to adjust the FlashLoanType parameter.

 Ensuring that all swap-type flash loans pay the fee is not entirely straightforward.
-Even by properly classifying all two-bank flash loans as a SWAP, users can avoid the fee by including a third "dummy" bank.
-Therefore, we recommend considering a more general purpose fee applied to all types of flash loans or considering an alternative economic constraint to incentivize users to properly classify flash loans as a SWAP.
+Even by properly classifying all two-bank flash loans as a SWAP, users may avoid the fee by including a third "dummy" bank.
+Therefore, we recommend considering a more general-purpose fee for all flash loans or an alternative economic constraint to incentivize users to properly classify flash loans as a SWAP.

-Fixed in #693 with the introduction of a general purpose deposit fee on flash loans.
+Fixed in #693 by introducing a general-purpose deposit fee on flash loans.